smitelli/scottsmitelli.com/src/content/articles/oncall/index.md

     - people are different. they are in different walks of life with different responsibilities
     - when i asked if this is important, i bet you answered from the company's perspective. i'm asking you now -- is this important _to you?_
     - 5,000 weeks if you're lucky
+    - just shy of 2k, meant what i said. i have been paged enough